 Ventilate area of leak or spill of Mono Ammonium Phosphate.
+Avoid dust formation.
+Avoid breathing vapours, mist or gas.
+Do not let product enter drains.
 Wear appropriate personal protective equipment.
 Spills: Pick up and place in a suitable container for reclamation or disposal, using a method that does not generate dust.

 7. Handling and Storage

 Keep Mono Ammonium Phosphate in a tightly closed container, stored in a cool, dry, ventilated area.
 Protect Mono Ammonium Phosphate against physical damage.
 Isolate Monoammonium Phosphate from incompatible substances.
-Containers of Mono Ammonium Phosphate may be hazardous when empty since they retain product residues (dust, solids); observe all warnings and precautions listed for the product.
+Containers may be hazardous when empty since they retain product residues (dust, solids); observe all warnings and precautions listed for the product.

 8. Exposure Controls/Personal Protection

 Airborne Exposure Limits: None established for Mono Ammonium Phosphate.